Mary Meilak

-Mary Meilak (9 August 1905 – 1 January 1975) was a Maltese poet. she holds a unique place in the history of Maltese literature in that she is the first recorded female Maltese poet as well as the first Maltese woman to publish a book of collected poetry.
-She was a contemporary of Gan Anton Vassallo, Dwardu Cachia, Dun Karm, Anastasio Cuschieri, Ninu Cremona, Guze Delia, Gorg Zammit, Gorg Pisani, and Anton Buttigieg.
+Mary Meylak (9 August 1905 – 1 January 1975) was a Maltese poet. she holds a unique place in the history of Maltese literature in that she is the first recorded female Maltese poet as well as the first Maltese woman to publish a book of collected poetry.
+She was a contemporary of Gan Anton Vassallo, Dwardu Cachia, Dun Karm, Anastasju Cuschieri, Ninu Cremona, Ġużè Delia, Ġorġ Zammit, Ġorġ Pisani, and Anton Buttigieg.

 Biography

 Born in Victoria, Gozo, on 9 August 1905, to Ġorġ and Mananni, she received her education at the Central School in Gozo.

-Meilak worked in government offices for seventeen years, until becoming a teacher in 1942.
+Meylak worked in government offices for seventeen years, until becoming a teacher in 1942.
 She derived great satisfaction from teaching and held her position up until her retirement twenty years later.

-Meilak wrote her first poem, Faxx Nemel (A Trail of Ants), when she was 25 years old, in 1930.
-In 1945, she published her first collection of poems. titled Pleġġ il-Hena (A Pledge to Joy).
+Meylak wrote her first poem, Faxx Nemel (A Trail of Ants), when she was 25 years old, in 1930.
+In 1945, she published her first collection of poems titled Pleġġ il-Hena (A Pledge to Joy).
 She also published two volumes of essays titled Nirraġunaw u Nitbissmu (Let's Reason and Smile), three novels titled Nokkla Sewda (Black Locks), San Nikola tal-Venturi (St Nicolas of Venturi) and It-Tewmin tal-Birgu (The Twins of Vittoriosa), as well as two operas and some operettas.

-A set of currently unpublished poems show a different side to Meilak, with works that shed light on her experiences and perspectives during World War II.
-These poems are evidence of Meilak's sympathies with the British Empire, as well as her intense patriotism, which is evident in poems that employ the hyperbolic and heartening language often found in war time poetry.
+A set of currently unpublished poems show a different side to Meylak, with works that shed light on her experiences and perspectives during World War II.
+These poems are evidence of Meylak's sympathies with the British Empire, as well as her intense patriotism, which is evident in poems that employ the hyperbolic and heartening language often found in war time poetry.

-For many years, Meilak was also a regular contributor to "Leħen is-Sewwa" (The Voice of Truth), a print publication established by the ecclesiastical authorities of Malta on September 1, 1928, and which is still run by volunteers from Malta Catholic Action.
-Many of the poems which Meilak contributed to this publication were of a religious nature, including a series of works related to the Passion of Christ, which were gathered into one volume under the title L-Istrumenti tal-Passjoni (Instruments of the Passion) by Frank L. Mercieca in 2005.
+For many years, Meylak was also a regular contributor to "Leħen is-Sewwa" (The Voice of Truth), a print publication established by the ecclesiastical authorities of Malta on September 1, 1928, and which is still run by volunteers from Malta Catholic Action.
+Many of the poems which Meylak contributed to this publication were of a religious nature, including a series of works related to the Passion of Christ, which were gathered into one volume under the title L-Istrumenti tal-Passjoni (Instruments of the Passion) by Frank L. Mercieca in 2005.

 She died on 1 January 1975, at the age of 70.
 On the centenary of her birth, a memorial was erected in her honor in her hometown of Victoria, Gozo.